Plan Review Information, Fees & Deposits

 1329.08 SUBMISSION OF PLANS TO CITY ARCHITECT; FEES.

-A fee of thirty-five dollars ($35.00) shall be paid to the City for each plan to be reviewed by the City Plans Examiner.
+A fee of fifty dollars ($50.00) shall be paid to the City for each plan to be reviewed by the City Plans Examiner.
 The following deposit shall also be submitted to cover all expenses of such review by the City and/or the City Plans Examiner:

 If the moneys deposited by the applicant, as required in this subsection, are not sufficient to reimburse the City for the required plan review, then the applicant shall be required to deposit additional moneys in units of three hundred dollars ($300.00), as requested by the Building Commissioner.
 Notice of plan review approval shall not be given unless the deposit is sufficient to pay for the chargeable expenses.